Divine Movements: Poses of the Gods with Brenda Edgar, Begins January 18

 How do the stories and symbols of ancient India come alive in the way we move?

-In this class, we will explore the fascinating interplay between the physical practice of yoga and the rich tapestry of Indian mythology and iconography.
-Drawing from both the written and artistic traditions of ancient India, we seek to uncover the deeper meanings behind yoga asanas—postures that are themselves inspired by deities, nature, and cosmic events.
+In this class, join art historian and yoga instructor Brenda Edgar to explore the fascinating interplay between the physical practice of yoga and the rich tapestry of Indian mythology and iconography.
+Drawing from both the written and artistic traditions of ancient India, we will seek to uncover the deeper meanings behind yoga asanas—postures that are themselves inspired by deities, nature, and cosmic events.

 Together, we will: